aphelly/aphelly.github.io/about.md

 ---

 I am an undergraduate student who wants to share some maths and physics with the world!
-The problems I present are around high school to undergraduate studies level.
-I found them quite interesting, and hopefully so do you!
+The content in this blog are around a high school to undergraduate level.
+I found these problems quite interesting, and hopefully so do you!

 ### More Information about this blog